geoadmin/routing-graph-packager/README.md

 - **asynchronous API**: graph generation is outsourced to a [`ARQ`](https://github.com/samuelcolvin/arq) worker
 - **email notifications**: notifies the requesting user if the job succeeded/failed

-For more details have a look at our [wiki](https://github.com/gis-ops/routing-graph-packager/wiki).

 ## "Quick Start"

-**Note**, if you need/want to change any of the commands below (e.g. the OSM file), try the [Installation wiki](https://github.com/gis-ops/routing-graph-packager/wiki/Installation), which gives more detailed explanations.
+The following will download

-First you need to clone the project and download an OSM file to its respective location:
+First you need to clone the project:

 ```
 git clone https://github.com/gis-ops/routing-graph-packager.git
-cd routing-graph-packager && wget http://download.geofabrik.de/europe/andorra-latest.osm.pbf -O ./data/osm/andorra-latest.osm.pbf
 ```

 Since the graph generation takes place in docker containers, you'll also need to pull the relevant image: `docker pull ghcr.io/gis-ops/docker-valhalla/valhalla:latest`.